hackbg/ganesha/tests/README.md

 ```

+Stderr
 ```
-(node:98535) ExperimentalWarning: --experimental-loader is an experimental feature.
+(node:144337) ExperimentalWarning: --experimental-loader is an experimental feature.
 This feature could change at any time (Use `node --trace-warnings ...` to show where the warning was created) file:///home/user/Lab/5/ganesha/tests/cases/Node_Bare_TS_require_dependency_Bare_CJS/source.ts:1 process.exit(require("target").exitCode);